GM-Script-Writer-62850/Ubuntu-Mainline-Kernel-Updater/README.md

 KernelUpdateChecker -no-rc</code></pre>

 If you don't want to use curl you can view the source code of every file and save it then install the script

+Advanced usage examples:<br>
+<code>KernelUpdateChecker -k -r quantal -no-rc -v 3.5</code><br>
+This would force the script to genearte a install script for the latest 3.5 kernel compiled for quantal that is not a release canidate even if you are runnin a newer kernel<br>
+<code>-k</code> forces the script to make a installer regardless of the current running kernel<br>
+<code>-r quantal</code> tells the script to use quantal kernels even if you are using raring (13.04) or precise (12.04)<br>
+<code>-no-rc</code> tells the script to ignore release canidate kernels<br>
+<code>-v 3.5</code> tells the script you only want a kernel with a version number starting with 3.5, you can use the entire kernel version number to force a exact version